priyanshurawat1509/deep-learning/README.md

-This repository includes the mini projects for the course in Deep Learning completed on the following topics :
+This repository includes the mini projects for the Deep Learning course completed on the following topics :
 - Deep neural networks (DNNs),
 - Convolutional Neural Networks (CNN),
 - Recurrent and Recursive Neural Networks (RNN),
 - Long Short-Term Memory (LTSM),
 - Generative Adversarial Networks (GANs)

-All projects were completed in Jupyter Notebook in Python
+All projects were completed in Jupyter Notebook.
+Libraries used: `Numpy`, `Tensorflow`, `Matplotlib`, `Pandas`, `Sklearn`